google/googletest/docs/gmock_cook_book.md

 If a mock method has no `EXPECT_CALL` spec but is called, we say that it's an "uninteresting call", and the default action (which can be specified using `ON_CALL()`) of the method will be taken.
 Currently, an uninteresting call will also by default cause gMock to print a warning.
+This default behavior is called a "naggy" mock.

 However, sometimes you may want to ignore these uninteresting calls, and sometimes you may want to treat them as errors. gMock lets you make the decision